In a Nutshell:

 The Monarch, however, is a swing and a miss.

-An Overview of the Osaki OS Monarch Massage Chair
+Key Features of the Osaki OS Monarch Massage Chair

-In addition to being physically large, it’s also a pretty heavy piece of furniture, weighing in at a cool 200 pounds.
+In addition to being physically large, it’s a pretty heavy piece of furniture, weighing in at a cool 200 pounds.

 Unfortunately, it doesn’t support as much weight as we’d like.
-If you weigh more than 260 pounds, you simply won’t be able to use it at all.
+If you weigh more than 260 pounds, you won’t be able to use it at all.

 Osaki OS-Monarch massage chair dimensions showing its length, width, and height when upright and when fully reclined

 That, of course, is fine if you weigh less than the supported limit.
-But the simple truth is that Osaki’s massage chairs support less than 300 pounds of user weight, so they cater to smaller and more lightly built people.
+However, the simple truth is that Osaki’s massage chairs support less than 300 pounds of user weight, so they cater to smaller and more lightly built people.

 L-Track & Quad Rollers